bitovi/react-to-web-component/README.md

 - `ReactDOM` - A version of ReactDOM (or preact-compat) that the component works with.
 - `options` - An optional set of parameters.
 - `options.shadow` - Use shadow DOM rather than light DOM.
+- `options.dashStyleAttributes` - convert dashed-attirbutes on the web component into camelCase props for the react component

 A new class inheriting from `HTMLElement` is returned.
 This class can be directly passed to `customElements.define` as follows: